towseefhossain/towseefhossain/README.md

 ### I am M Towseef Hossain
 - My pronouns are he/him/they.
-- I'm a Security Engineer at @Faire, with an interest in backend engineering and mobile development.
+- I'm a Software Engineer at @robinhood, with an interest in backend and platform engineering.
 - Graduated with a Combinatorics and Optimization major and CS minor from the University of Waterloo.
-- Former intern at @intuit and @Fundthrough.
+- Former Security Engineer at @Faire, intern at @Faire, @intuit and @Fundthrough.
 - Massive DnD, Mechanical Keyboards and PC Building nerd.

 ⭐️ From [Towseef Hossain](https://github.com/towseefhossain)